Paulo Afonso Hydroelectric Complex: Specifications

-Apollonius Sales (Moxotó)
+Apolônio Sales (Moxotó)

-The Appollonius Sales Dam and power plant were originally known as Moxotó but were renamed after Appollonius Sales, the founder of CHESF.
+The Apolônio Sales Dam and power plant were originally known as Moxotó but were renamed after Apolônio Sales, the founder of CHESF.
 The dam is a 30 m high, 2825 m long rock and earth-fill embankment dam.
 The dam creates a 1200000000 m3 capacity reservoir with a surface area of 100 km2 and catchment area of 630000 km2.
 The dam and its reservoir are primarily intended to regulate water flow to PA I, II and III 4 km downstream.
 On the dam's west side, it supports a 20 floodgate spillway with a 28000 m3/s capacity.
 The power plant is located on the east side of the dam near the reservoir's shore and contains four generators, each with Kaplan turbines.
 Each generator has a nameplate capacity of 100 MW for a total installed capacity of 400 MW.

 Paulo Afonso I, II, III

 Situated directly on top of the Paulo Afonso Falls, the Delmiro Gouveia Dam supports Paulo Afonso I, II and III.
 The dam is 20 m high, 4,707 m long and is a concrete gravity type.
 The reservoir formed by the dam has a 26000000 m3 capacity and surface area of 4.8 km2.
 The dam has one uncontrolled spillway and a controlled spillway on its outer linings while also supporting four controlled spillways on the front of the falls.
 These four surface spillways when open, discharge water below and essentially recreate the falls.